 This is a common diagnostic problem for anyone dealing with fixing a board with bad RAM beep code.
 WHICH RAM chip?!!
 They are all soldered to the board, they can be very difficult to source and scary and expensive to replace.
 I have devised this method to hopefully assist us in this most terrible of times.
-A near-field / EMC probe is used with an expensive spectrum analyser that most of us small repair shop techs don’t have the money for – in proofing new development pre-production electronics for FCC compliance.
+A near-field / EMC probe is used with a spectrum analyser that most of us small repair shop techs don’t have the money for – in proofing new development pre-production electronics for FCC compliance.
 Some crafty hobbyists / engineers / techs in the past HAVE also used the probe and spectrum analyzer to identify faulty / noisy components.
 I made my own probe.
 When I saw that the rtl-sdr Airspy worked so well and spectrumspy worked VERY well with it to make a poor-man’s spectrum analyzer…I put two and two together!
 A great diagnostic tool (hopefully!) is now within the reach of the rest of us!
-(I’m poor as dirt, so this is exciting to me.)
+(I’m poor, so this is exciting to me.)

 All these components available from Airspy, aliexpress, ebay. – Time for them all to be put to the test.